ccie16798/subnettools/README.md

 OUTPUT FMT
 ==========
 - %I  : the prefix
+- %N  : the network address of the prefix
+- %B  : the 'broadcast' address of the prefix (last subnet IP, since IPv6 has no broadcast)
 - %G  : the gateway (next-hop)
 - %m  : the mask
-- %M  : for IPv4, the mask in Dotted Decimal Notation
+- %M  : for IPv4, the mask in Dotted Decimal Notation; for IPv6 I DO REFUSE and print prefix length
 - %D  : the device
 - %C  : the comment